X icon white, transparent background.

 How to tell an employee they didn’t get a promotion: do’s & don’ts

-Giving an employee bad news about a promotion is one of the challenges managers face.
-But if you approach the situation with empathy, openness to dialogue, and concrete goals in mind, you can turn a hard situation into a constructive conversation.
+Delivering the news that an employee didn’t get a promotion is one of the toughest challenges managers face.
+But if you approach the situation with empathy, openness to dialogue, and clear goals, you can turn a difficult moment into a constructive conversation.

-So let’s look at some managerial do’s and don’ts when telling an employee they didn’t get the new position they applied for.
+Let’s explore essential do’s and don’ts managers should consider when informing an employee that they didn’t get the position they applied for.

 Do #1: Prepare your team member for the conversation

-Getting the hang of giving feedback is about much more than learning what to say during conversations with employees.
-You should also understand how to prepare yourself and your team members for sensitive discussions.
+Giving feedback effectively goes beyond knowing what to say during conversations — it’s also about preparing yourself and your team members for sensitive discussions.

-Before talking to your report about a missed promotion, make sure they’re mentally prepared to discuss why they didn’t get the job.
-For instance, you could send them an email or private message asking them if they’re available for a 1:1 meeting.
-This is your opportunity to gently break the disappointing news and give them a heads-up about the conversation.
+Before you meet with your report about a missed promotion, ensure they’re mentally prepared for the discussion.
+For example, you could send them an email or private message asking if they’re available for a 1:1 meeting.
+This is your chance to gently break the disappointing news and set expectations for the conversation.

-Here’s an example of how you could structure your email or message to the candidate:
+Here’s an example of how you could structure your message:

 “Hi [Name],

-I need to let you know that, unfortunately, you weren’t selected for the promotion.
-It was a difficult choice, and I’d like to set up a meeting with you to discuss the reasons behind our decision.
-I’d also like to talk about what made you a strong candidate and discuss development opportunities.
+I wanted to let you know that, unfortunately, you weren’t selected for the promotion.
+It was a difficult decision, and I’d like to set up a meeting to discuss the reasons behind it.
+I’d also like to highlight what made you a strong candidate and explore development opportunities.

 Let me know when you’d be available to talk.”